embrace-io/embrace-docs/docs/react-native/features/tracking-error-component.md

 This configuration helps retain screen names in the `componentStack`, making it easier to debug rendering errors in release builds.

-## Important Note

-This configuration **could increase the size of your JavaScript bundle**.
-Although in our tests we did not notice any significant difference in the bundle size, we strongly recommend testing it in your project to confirm.

 ## Checking the Bundle Size

+We strongly recommend testing your project to confirm that any added bundle size due to this configuration is acceptable.
 To analyze the bundle size, run the following command:

 ```bash
 npx react-native bundle \